tmdict/tmdict/data/content/page/tmdict/site/site.en.md

 **2023-01-08**

-- Updated CHALDEAの記録 to include character profiles up to FGO Material 10.
+- Updated CHALDEAの記録 with character profiles from FGO Material 9 and 10.
 - Fixed Chinese translations for Fate/side material.

 **2022-12-11**